fred9076/readlooong/README.md

    - 🖼️ Images with text (OCR supported)
    - 🔗 URLs to articles or YouTube videos
    - 📄 PDF or EPUB files
+   Or just share these via Share --> Telegram --> Bot

 The bot will process the content and send back an 🎵 audio file.